DKMS-LSL/typeloader/user_manual/new_allele.md

 ![Pic](images/new_allele3.png)

 You can edit the text and use the "Discard changes!" / "Save changes!" buttons on the bottom to decide whether to discard or save your changes.
+(Usually, there should be no need to edit the ENA files.)

 ![Pic](images/icon_important.png) **Do NOT change the identifier listed as cell line!
 This is the unique ID for your target allele and will be used to identify this allele in correspondence with ENA and IPD.**